AckerlyXu/heima/articles/application-gateway/application-gateway-probe-overview.md

 | Time-out |Probe time-out in seconds.
 If a valid response is not received within this time-out period, the probe is marked as failed.  |
 | Unhealthy threshold |Probe retry count.
 The back-end server is marked down after the consecutive probe failure count reaches the unhealthy threshold. |

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > If Application Gateway is configured for a single site, by default the Host name should be specified as '127.0.0.1', unless otherwise configured in custom probe.
 > For reference a custom probe is sent to \<protocol\>://\<host\>:\<port\>\<path\>.
 The port used will be the same port as defined in the back-end HTTP settings.

 ## Next steps
-After learning about Application Gateway health monitoring, you can configure a [custom health probe](/documentation/articles/application-gateway-create-probe-portal/) in the Azure portal preview or a [custom health probe](/documentation/articles/application-gateway-create-probe-ps/) using PowerShell and the Azure Resource Manager deployment model.
+After learning about Application Gateway health monitoring, you can configure a [custom health probe](./application-gateway-create-probe-portal.md) in the Azure portal preview or a [custom health probe](./application-gateway-create-probe-ps.md) using PowerShell and the Azure Resource Manager deployment model.

 [1]: ./media/application-gateway-probe-overview/appgatewayprobe.png